corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/sub-zones.md

 registered with itself.

-## Network from a Zone's Perspective
+## Network from a zone's perspective

 From the perspective of the operator of that zone however, things are a lot more interesting: